 The organization of the rest of this paper is as follows.
-Section 2 provides background information relevant to this study.
+Background information relevant to this study is given in Section 2.
 Section 3 provides an overview of the proposed Digital Information Service.
 Section 4 presents the semantics of the Digital Information Service.
-Section 5 presents the architectural design and the prototype implementation of the system in details.
+Section 5 describes the architectural design and the prototype implementation of the system in details.
 Section 6 evaluates the performance and the scalability test results for the prototype implementation of the Digital Information Service framework.
-Finally, Section 7 summarizes the work and describes further research opportunities.
+Last, we conclude with some final remarks and future work in Section 7.

-2. BACKGROUND
+2. Background